joshuadavidthomas/django-language-server/README.md

 😅

-However, the foundation is laid:
+However, the foundation has been laid:

 ✅ Working server architecture

-- Server implementing the Language Server Protocol written in Rust
+- ✅ Server implementing the Language Server Protocol written in Rust
-- Python agent running as a persistent process within the Django project's virtualenv
+- ✅ Python agent running as a persistent process within the Django project's virtualenv
-- Server-agent communication via Protocol Buffers
+- ✅ Server-agent communication via Protocol Buffers

 ✅ Custom template parser to support LSP features